dcnieho/glassesValidator/README.md

 homography transformation is used to determine gaze position on the poster and accuracy and precision are computed using an assumed viewing distance configured in the glassesValidator project's configuration file, along with the assumptions that the eye is located exactly in front of the center of the poster and that the poster is oriented perpendicularly to the line of sight.
-As discussed in the "Assuming a fixed viewing distance" section of the glassesValidator paper (Niehorster et al., in prep), differences in computed values between these two modes are generally small.
+As discussed in the "Assuming a fixed viewing distance" section of the glassesValidator paper (Niehorster et al., submitted), differences in computed values between these two modes are generally small.
 Nonetheless, it is up to the researcher to decide whether the level of error introduced when operating without a camera calibration is acceptable and whether they should perform their own camera calibration.